 The actual hours are especially helpful when you want to have to trees of the same fruit that are ripe at different times.
 I grow two different peaches: Desert Gold and Early Elberta.
 Desert Gold is a low-chill tree that ripens for me in May.
 Early Elberta is a mid-chill variety that ripens in July.
 (The regular Elberta tree is high-chill and is not the best choice for our climate, as it has higher chilling hours.
 That tree usually ripens in August or September, depending on your region).

 Throughout a city, there are several microclimates.
 This means that your area may not be just one specific zone.
 Higher and lower elevations will affect your property and can change the zone dramatically.
 For example, the Las Vegas valley where I live can be anywhere from a zone 8b to a zone 10a.
-I am actually a zone 9a (though the general hardiness zone map I linked to above puts me at an 8b; a more specific map puts me more accurately in a zone 9a, which has first frost dates of November 15th and last frost dates of February 15th; our frost usually falls the first or second week of December, and we might get another frost in January--which could even make us zone 9b or 10a).
+I am actually a zone 9a (though the general hardiness zone map I linked to above puts me at an 8b; a more specific map puts me more accurately in a zone 9a, which has first frost dates of November 15th and last frost dates of February 15th; our frost usually falls the first or second week of December, and we might get another frost in January).

 You can also have microclimates within your property--even if you live on a small lot.
 How much shade or sun an area receives in winter can make one place warmer and another place colder.
 Keep this in mind when choosing a place to plant your fruit trees.
 I grow a few moderate and high chill fruits in areas that are shaded from the walls during the winter.
 This makes it more likely that those trees will fruit for me.